-The constitutional notwithstanding clause2 set out in section 33 of the Canadian Charter of Rights and Freedoms 3 (hereinafter referred to as the Charter of Rights or the Charter) has been controversial since its emergence from a November 1981 Federal-Provincial Conference of First Ministers.
-The controversy became more pronounced at the time of the 15 December 1988 Supreme Court of Canada decisions in the Ford 4 and Devine 5 cases dealing with the signage provisions of Quebec's Bill 101 (Charter of the French Language) and the subsequent adoption by the Quebec National Assembly of Bill 178 (An Act to Amend the Charter of the French Language).
-This legislation contained a section 33 override clause (in this case affecting Charter of Rights guarantees of freedom of expression (section 2(b)) and equality rights (section 15)).
+The constitutional notwithstanding clause1 set out in section 33 of the Canadian Charter of Rights and Freedoms2 (the Charter) has been controversial since its emergence from a November 1981 Federal–Provincial Conference of First Ministers.
+The controversy became more pronounced at the time of the 15 December 1988 Supreme Court of Canada decisions in the Ford3 and Devine4 cases dealing with the signage provisions of Quebec’s Bill 101 (Charter of the French Language) and the subsequent adoption by the Quebec National Assembly of Bill 178 (An Act to Amend the Charter of the French Language).
+This legislation contained a section 33 override clause (in this case affecting Charter guarantees of freedom of expression [section 2(b)] and equality rights [section 15]).

-After setting out the content of the section 33 notwithstanding clause, this Background Paper will trace its development in 1981 and describe the potential use then ascribed to it by its drafters, parliamentarians and others.
-The paper will then go on to point out actual instances when the notwithstanding clause has been invoked.
-Finally, it will present a number of arguments for and against the use of the clause.
+This HillStudy sets out the content of section 33, the sequence of events leading to its adoption in 1981, and the way in which its drafters, parliamentarians and others at the time expected it would be used.
+It then goes on to describe the circumstances in which the notwithstanding clause has been invoked.
+Lastly, it presents a number of arguments for and against the use of the clause.

-Section 33(1) of the Charter of Rights permits Parliament or a provincial legislature to adopt legislation to override section 2 of the Charter (containing such fundamental rights as freedom of expression, freedom of conscience, freedom of association and freedom of assembly) and sections 7–15 of the Charter (containing the right to life, liberty and security of the person, freedom from unreasonable search and seizure, freedom from arbitrary arrest or detention, a number of other legal rights, and the right to equality).
-Such a use of the notwithstanding power must be contained in an Act, and not subordinate legislation (regulations), and must be express rather than implied.
+Section 33(1) of the Charter permits Parliament or a provincial legislature to adopt legislation to override section 2 of the Charter (containing such fundamental rights as freedom of expression, freedom of conscience, freedom of association and freedom of assembly) and sections 7 to 15 of the Charter (containing the right to life, liberty and security of the person, freedom from unreasonable search and seizure, freedom from arbitrary arrest or detention, a number of other legal rights and the right to equality).
+Such a use of the notwithstanding power must be contained in an Act and not subordinate legislation (regulations), and must be express rather than implied.

-Under section 33(2) of the Charter of Rights, on the invocation of section 33(1) by Parliament or a legislature, the overriding legislation renders the relevant Charter right or rights “not entrenched” for the purposes of that legislation.
-In effect, parliamentary sovereignty is revived by the exercise of the override power in that specific legislative context.
-Section 33(3) provides that each exercise of the notwithstanding power has a lifespan of five years or less, after which it expires, unless Parliament or the legislature re-enacts it under section 33(4) for a further period of five years or less.
+Under section 33(2) of the Charter, on the invocation of section 33(1) by Parliament or a legislature, the overriding legislation renders the relevant Charter right or rights “not entrenched” for the purposes of that legislation.
+In effect, parliamentary sovereignty is revived by the exercise of the override power in that specific legislative context.6 Section 33(3) provides that each exercise of the notwithstanding power has a lifespan of five years or less, after which it expires, unless Parliament or the legislature re-enacts it under section 33(4) for a further period of five years or less.

-A number of rights entrenched in the Charter are not subject to recourse to section 33 by Parliament or a legislature.
-These are democratic rights (sections 3–5 of the Charter), mobility rights (section 6), language rights (sections 16–22), minority language education rights (section 23), and the guaranteed equality of men and women (section 28).
-Also excluded from the section 33 override are section 24 (enforcement of the Charter), section 27 (multicultural heritage), and section 29 (denominational schools) – these provisions do not, strictly speaking, guarantee rights.
+A number of rights entrenched in the Charter are not subject to recourse to section 33 by Parliament or a legislature: democratic rights (sections 3 to 5 of the Charter), mobility rights (section 6), language rights (sections 16 to 22), minority language education rights (section 23), and the guaranteed equality of men and women (section 28).
+Also excluded from the section 33 override are section 24 (enforcement of the Charter), section 27 (multicultural heritage) and section 29 (denominational schools) – these provisions do not, strictly speaking, guarantee rights.

-At the time of the patriation of the Constitution, the establishment of a legislative override in an entrenched constitutional document was unprecedented; it was a uniquely Canadian development with no equivalent in either international human rights documents or western democratic human rights declarations.7 However, there are a number of Canadian legislative precedents to section 33 to be found in the notwithstanding provisions contained in the Canadian Bill of Rights,8 the Saskatchewan Human Rights Code,9 the Alberta Bill of Rights 10 and Quebec's Charter of Human Rights and Freedoms.11 Each of these provisions says that the Bill of Rights, Code or Charter is to have primacy over conflicting legislation unless the overriding provision is invoked.
+At the time of the patriation of the Constitution, the establishment of a legislative override in an entrenched constitutional document was unprecedented; it was a uniquely Canadian development with no equivalent in either international human rights documents or western democratic human rights declarations.8 However, there are a number of Canadian legislative precedents to section 33 to be found in the notwithstanding provisions contained in the Canadian Bill of Rights,9 the Saskatchewan Human Rights Code,10 the Alberta Bill of Rights11 and Quebec’s Charter of Human Rights and Freedoms.12 Each of these provisions says that the Bill of Rights, Code or Charter is to have primacy over conflicting legislation unless the override provision is invoked.

-The idea of a notwithstanding clause next surfaced during the Federal-Provincial Conference of First Ministers in Ottawa, from 8 to 13 September 1980.
-On 11–12 September 1980, the Government of Quebec circulated to the other provinces a document entitled “A Proposal for a Common Stand of the Provinces.”
+The idea of a notwithstanding clause next surfaced during the Federal–Provincial Conference of First Ministers held in Ottawa from 8 to 13 September 1980.
+On 11 and 12 September 1980, the Government of Quebec circulated to the other provinces a document entitled “A Proposal for a Common Stand of the Provinces.”
 This discussion paper attempted to find common positions on a number of issues.
-In relation to the Charter of Rights, the proposal was to entrench fundamental and democratic rights, and to make legal and non-discrimination rights subject to a notwithstanding provision.
+In relation to the Charter, the proposal was to entrench fundamental and democratic rights, and to make legal and non-discrimination rights subject to a notwithstanding provision.
 This discussion paper, which came to be known as the “Chateau consensus,” was never really agreed to by all the provinces; eventually, even Quebec backed away from it.14

 Once the September 1980 Federal–Provincial Conference of First Ministers had broken down, activity continued in the parliamentary, judicial and diplomatic arenas.
 Finally, on 28 September 1981, the Supreme Court of Canada rendered its decisions on three constitutional reference cases that had come to it from the Courts of Appeal of Manitoba, Newfoundland and Quebec.
 The Supreme Court concluded that the federal government had the strict legal right to engage in unilateral constitutional patriation but that, according to convention, it would need some degree of provincial support – less than unanimity but more than two provinces – to proceed.

-Consequently, throughout October 1981, a number of meetings took place among federal and provincial officials and ministers in preparation for a Federal-Provincial Conference of First Ministers to be held during 2–5 November 1981.
+Consequently, throughout October 1981, a number of meetings took place among federal and provincial officials and ministers in preparation for a Federal–Provincial Conference of First Ministers to be held from 2 to 5 November 1981.
 One measure proposed at different times and in different forms by Alberta, British Columbia and Saskatchewan was the possibility of a notwithstanding provision.

 The matter was not finished, however.
-In its form at that time, section 33 would have allowed for an override not only of section 15 equality rights, but also of section 28, which guaranteed the equality of men and women.
+As then worded, section 33 would have allowed for an override not only of section 15 equality rights, but also of section 28, which guaranteed the equality of men and women.
 As a result of a massive pressure campaign organized by feminist and human rights groups across Canada, both federal and provincial governments agreed to withdraw any reference to section 28.16

-Many participants in the First Ministers' Conference, as well as parliamentarians and commentators, recorded how they believed the notwithstanding provision would be used.
+Many participants in the First Ministers’ Conference, as well as parliamentarians and commentators, speculated at the time about the merits of the notwithstanding clause and how it would be used.

-On the day the constitutional agreement was reached and made public, Richard Hatfield, then Premier of New Brunswick, said:
+Richard Hatfield, then premier of New Brunswick, said:

 I am concerned about the fact that there are provisions for opting out in important areas.
 I want to give you an undertaking that I will do everything possible to urge the Legislature of New Brunswick not to use that opportunity, consistent with my firm view that if we are going to have rights, they must be shared by all Canadians, regardless of where they live.17

-G. W. J. Mercier, Attorney General of Manitoba at the time, stated that
+G. W. J. Mercier, Manitoba’s attorney general at the time, stated:

 [T]he rights of Canadians will be protected, not only by the constitution but more importantly by a continuation of the basic political right our people have always enjoyed – the right to use the authority of Parliament and the elected Legislatures to identify, define, protect, enhance and extend the rights and freedoms Canadians enjoy.18